Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Experimental Comparison between Faster R-CNN , YOLOv3, and YOLOv4

 \subsection{Datasets}

-In order to obtain a robust comparison, we tested Faster R-CNN and YOLOv3 algorithms on two datasets of aerial images showing completely different characteristics. \begin{itemize} \item \textbf{The Stanford dataset} \cite{robicquet2016learning} consists of a large-scale collection of aerial images and videos of a university campus containing various agents (cars, buses, bicycles, golf carts, skateboarders and pedestrians).
-It was obtained using a 3DR solo quadcopter (equipped with a 4k camera) that flew over various crowded campus scenes, at an altitude of around 80 meters.
-It is originally composed of eight scenes, but since we are exclusively interested in car detection, we chose only three scenes that contains the largest percentage of cars: Nexus (in which 29.51\% of objects are cars), Gates (1.08\%), and DeathCircle (4.71\%).
-All other scenes contain less than 1\% of cars.
-We used the two first scences for training, and the third one for testing.
-Besides, we have removed images that contain no cars.
-We noticed that the ground-truth bounding boxes in some images contain some mistakes (bounding boxes containing no objects) and imprecisions (many bounding boxes are much larger than the objects inside them), as can be seen in Figure \ref{fig:Stanford-sample}, but we used them as they are in order to assess the impact of annotation errors on detection performance.
-In fact, the Stanford Drone Dataset was not primarily designed for object detection, but for trajectory forecasting and tracking.
-Table \ref{tab:StanfordDataset} shows the number of images and instances in the training and testing datasets.
-The images in the selected scene have variable sizes, as shown in Table \ref{tab:ImageSizeStanford}, and contain cars of various sizes, as depicted in Figure \ref{fig:hist_car_sizes}.
-The average car size (calculated based on the ground-truth bounding boxes) is shown in Table \ref{tab:average_car_size}.
+In order to obtain a robust comparison, we tested the Faster R-CNN, YOLOv3{, and YOLOv4} algorithms on two datasets of aerial images showing completely different characteristics. \begin{itemize} \item The Stanford dataset~\cite{robicquet2016learning} consists of a large-scale collection of aerial images and videos of a university campus containing various agents (cars, buses, bicycles, golf carts, skateboarders, and pedestrians).
+It was obtained using a 3DR SOLO quadcopter (equipped with a 4k camera) that flew over various crowded campus scenes, at an altitude of around 80 m.
+It is originally composed of eight scenes, but since we are exclusively interested in car detection, we chose only three scenes that contains the largest percentage of cars: Nexus {(in which 29.51\% of objects are cars), Gates (1.08\%), and DeathCircle (4.71\%).} All other scenes contain less than 1\% of cars. {We used the two first scenes for training and the third one for testing.} In addition, we removed images that contain no cars. {Table~\ref{tab:Stanford_and_PSU_Datasets} shows the number of images and instances in the training and testing datasets.
+The images in the selected scene have variable sizes, as shown in Table~\ref{tab:ImageSizeStanford}, and contain cars of various sizes, as depicted in Figure~\ref{fig:hist_car_sizes}.
+The average car size (calculated based on the ground-truth bounding boxes) is shown in Table~\ref{tab:average_car_size}.
 The discrepancy observed between the training and testing datasets in terms of car sizes is explained by the fact that we used different scenes for the training and testing datasets, as explained above.
 This discrepancy will constitute an additional challenge for the considered object detection algorithms.
+Furthermore, we noticed that the ground-truth bounding boxes in some images contain some mistakes (bounding boxes containing no objects) and imprecisions (many bounding boxes are much larger than the objects inside them), as can be seen in Figure~\ref{fig:Stanford-sample}, but we used them as they are in order to assess the impact of annotation errors on detection performance.
+In fact, the Stanford Drone Dataset was not primarily designed for object detection, but for trajectory forecasting and tracking.} \end{itemize}